seo-young-kim/GeometricDistanceBasedFeatureSelection/README.md

 Reference 'Lee, J. H., & Oh, S. Y. (2016).
 Feature selection based on geometric distance for high-dimensional data.
 Electronics Letters, 52(6), 473-475.'.

+This technique uses the distance between classification classes.
+So it can only be applied to classification problems.

 ## Distance measurement method of Feature subset
 The measurement for Feature subsets is multiplied by two geometric distances.